awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 **Note**
 `GetResourceMetrics` can also return the `db.sampleload` metric, but the `db.load` metric is appropriate in most cases\.

-For information about the counter metrics returned by `GetResourceMetrics`, see [Customizing the Performance Insights dashboard](USER_PerfInsights_Counters.md)\.
+For information about the counter metrics returned by `GetResourceMetrics`, see [Adding counter metrics to the Performance Insights dashboard](USER_PerfInsights_Counters.md)\.

 The following calculations are supported for the metrics:
 + Average – The average value for the metric over a period of time\.
 Append `.avg` to the metric name\.